greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-gpfdist-protocol.html.md

 The [gpfdist](../../utility_guide/ref/gpfdist.html) utility serves external data files from a directory on a file host to all Greenplum Database segments in parallel.

-`gpfdist` is located in the `$GPHOME/bin` directory on your Greenplum Database master host and on each segment host.
+`gpfdist` is located in the `$GPHOME/bin` directory on your Greenplum Database coordinator host and on each segment host.

 Run `gpfdist` on the host where the external data files reside.
 For readable external tables, `gpfdist` uncompresses `gzip` \(`.gz`\) and `bzip2` \(.`bz2`\) files automatically.
 For writable external tables, data is compressed using `gzip` if the target file has a `.gz` extension.
 You can use the wildcard character \(\*\) or other C-style pattern matching to denote multiple files to read.
 The files specified are assumed to be relative to the directory that you specified when you started the `gpfdist` instance.